EPI iso 50001 Lead Auditor

 The purpose of the Energy Professionals International (EPI) ISO 50001 Lead Auditor credential is to support the creation of an international workforce focused on maximizing the energy savings impact of ISO 50001 implementation in industrial, commercial, and public sector organizations.

 This consensus-based, internationally relevant certification scheme for ISO 50001 Lead Auditor builds greater consistency and higher value in ISO 50001 implementations.
-This credential ensures the qualified candidate is competent in the following ISO 50003 technical areas: buildings, building complexes, and industry – light to medium.
+This credential ensures the qualified candidate is competent in all of the ISO 50003 technical areas: buildings, building complexes, industry – light to medium, and heavy industry.
 Within the context of the audit plan, the ISO 50001 Lead Auditor will be able to:

 - Plan, lead and manage an ISO 50001 audit team effectively to ensure the audit objectives are met;